CodeupClassroom/venus-modified-lessons/no_jquery/essential-methods/traversing.md

 1. Create a button that, when clicked, makes the last `li` in each `ul` have a yellow background.

-1. When any `h3` is clicked, the `li`s underneath it should be have a `fontWeight` of "bold".
+1. When any `h3` is clicked, the `li`s underneath it should have a `fontWeight` of "bold".
 Hint: you should use `this` in the event listener to access the next sibling of the `h3` that is clicked.
 You can get to the corresponding `ul` by traversing to the `h3`'s sibling and then it's children.

 1. When any list item is clicked, the first `li` of that list item's parent `ul` should have a font color of blue.
 Hint: you should again rely on `this` in the `li` event handler.